nesaku/BiblioReads/README.md

 ### Adding Your Instance

-If you'd like to add your instance to the list, please open an issue or pull request using `New Instance` template.
+If you'd like to add your instance to the list, please open an issue or pull request using the `New Instance` template.

 **Note:** If you collect any user data from your instance please set the applicable environment variables (an example can be found in `.env.local.example`).